hmacread/py_telstra_usage/README.md

 The script just simulates and http request to 'https://m.telstra.com/ppdata/viewBalanceAction.html?a=view' and parses out the relevant data.

-The percentage meter is very basic and presumes that the the credit remaining is the original amount of credit purchased AND that the data included for that plan have not changed.
+The percentage meter that the credit remaining is the original amount of credit purchased AND that the data included for that plan have not changed.
 I.e. you need to update this for your plan.